ConfederacyOfGaia/Gaia/players-guide.md

 #### Unarmored Defense

 You have mastered the art of fighting without armor.
+Choose Charisma, Constitution, Intelligence, or Wisdom.

+- Increase your chosen ability score by 1, to a maximum of 20.
-While you are not wearing armor, your AC equals 10 + your Dexterity modifier + your Strength, Constitution, Intelligence, Wisdom, or Charisma modifier (player chooses when selecting this feat, but it should be thematically appropriate for their class).
+- While you are not wearing armor, your AC equals 10 + your Dexterity modifier + the modifier for your chosen ability score.
 If you are proficient with shields, you can use a shield and still gain this benefit.

 \page